Sam Baggette/Oxfam

 Will Oxfam share my information with anyone else?

-Your data will be shared by:
+Your data will be shared with:

 • Suppliers of Oxfam who support our information systems, in accordance with Oxfam’s instructions and to our security and privacy standards.

-• For some festivals, the organisation that runs the event, so they canmanage accreditation,run security checks on all crew(such as PNC checks),and if your role involves driving, to confirm your licence details.
+• For some festivals, the organisation that runs the event, so they can manage accreditation, run security checks on all crew(such as PNC checks),and if your role involves driving, to confirm your licence details.
 Note -this does not give the event organisers the permission to use your data for marketing purposes.

 • For some festivals, a supplier contracted by the event to provide other services such as ticketing and wristband management.